 Monday Evening Bible Study

-The group is beginning a new study on the Book of Acts.
+The group is studying Paul’s Letter to the Colossians.
 If you have been thinking of joining the study, now would be a good time to come.
 The group meets on the first and third Mondays of the month.
 Hope to see you there.
 Contact Lynn Robinson with any questions (215-628-3359.)

 Discovery Bible Study